Bukit Batok: Transport

 There are two MRT stations in the Bukit Batok area: Bukit Batok MRT station and Bukit Gombak MRT station.

 The Bukit Batok Bus Interchange, sited near to Bukit Batok MRT station and West Mall, is of moderate size and nearly completely used by Tower Transit Singapore.
 The interchange and most of the services were previously operated by Singapore Bus Services (the precursor of SBS Transit), until 26 December 2000, when bus services were transferred to Trans-Island Bus Services (the precursor of SMRT Buses).
 SMRT Buses remained the operator until 29 May 2016, when only bus services 852 (until 2018, under Seletar Bus Package) and 61 and 991 were left with SMRT Buses.
 SBS Transit still has a bus depot in Bukit Batok.

 Public service and utility

 Bukit Batok has one fire station located at 80 Bukit Batok Rd, Singapore 658072.
 The HDB Branch is located at Bukit Batok Central.

 Education

 As of 2023, this area has a total of six primary schools and five secondary schools.
-These include Princess Elizabeth Primary School, Keming Primary School, Lianhua Primary School, St. Anthony's Primary School, Bukit View Primary School, Bukit View Secondary School, Bukit Batok Secondary School, Hillgrove Secondary School, Dunearn Secondary School.
+These include Princess Elizabeth Primary School, Keming Primary School, Lianhua Primary School, St. Anthony's Primary School, Bukit View Primary School, Dazhong Primary School, Bukit View Secondary School, Bukit Batok Secondary School, Hillgrove Secondary School, Dunearn Secondary School.
 Yusof Ishak Secondary School relocated from Bukit Batok to its Punggol campus in 2022.

 Millennia Institute, formed from the merger of Jurong Institute and Outram Institute, moved to its new campus off Bukit Batok West Avenue 3 in January 2007.
 Bukit Batok is also home to Singapore Hotel and Tourism Education Centre (SHATEC).